Take your playing to the next level this summer

 FAQs

-The festival is open to intermediate and advanced violinists, violists, and cellists of all ages.
+• The festival is open to intermediate and advanced violinists, violists, and cellists of all ages.

-Included in the cost of tuition ($600.00 for the full 3-day session) are the following:
+• Included in the cost of tuition ($600.00 for the full 3-day session) are the following:

-1) Three 60-minute private lessons with faculty member
+1) Private Lessons with a faculty member

 2) Daily chamber music lessons with a faculty member